Students' Union UCL: Organisation

-Students' Union UCL runs over 300 clubs and societies, as well as 4 bars, 4 cafés, 1 shop and a fitness centre.
+Students' Union UCL runs over 300 clubs and societies, as well as 4 bars, 4 cafés, 2 shops and a fitness centre.
 UCL students through the Union have access to put on shows at the Bloomsbury Theatre.

 The Union's sports clubs have access to several different venues including Bloomsbury Fitness, the Somers Town Sports Centre and the 100 acre Shenley Sports grounds, which Watford Football Club rent for training purposes.
 Arsenal F.C. rented it as training grounds until 1999.
 In October 1999 they opened the purpose built Arsenal Training Centre on a neighbouring 143 acres.
 On the other side is the de Havilland Aircraft Heritage Centre.

 Students' Union UCL provides support to students through Jobshop and the Advice Service, and has a highly active Volunteering Services unit, providing volunteering opportunities for over 1400 students a year.

 As well as the magazine Pi, the Union's media output includes the radio station Rare FM, the "alternative" magazine The Cheese Grater and a number of smaller publications.